pallavilagisetti/admin_control/upstar-website/README.md

 ---

-**Note**: This is the frontend admin dashboard for SkillGraph AI.
+**Note**: This is the frontend admin dashboard for Upstar.
 Make sure the backend API is running on port 5000 for full functionality.